Key Takeaways

 Overview of IFRS 16 Journal Entries

-IFRS 16 lease accounting for lessees involves journal entries at three key stages:
+IFRS 16 lease accounting for lessees involves journal entries at five key stages:

 - Initial recognition - at the lease commencement date